otrosien/uuid-jpa-rest-example/README.md

-# JPA/EclipseLink UUID primary key example
+# JPA UUID primary key example

 [![Build Status](https://travis-ci.org/otrosien/uuid-jpa-rest-example.svg)](https://travis-ci.org/otrosien/uuid-jpa-rest-example)

 Example project for demonstrating the use of UUIDs as primary keys in JPA and Spring Data REST.
+Current `master` branch uses hibernate as implementation, while the `eclipselink` tag shows an alternative implementation using EclipseLink as JPA provider.

 ## Special Features